nd1996/NdCode-WhatsApp-Chat-System-Nilesh-Dubey-GIT-Magento/README.md

 ## Main Functionalities
 Easy to use and use on you own risk

+- Single and multiple accounts
+- Define time availability per user
+- Let your customers see when you are offline
+- Enable/Disable User from Admin
+- Store TimeZone is use for Active user(s)
+- Few Effect added for popup

 ## Installation
 \* = in production please use the `--keep-generated` option